+3. Submit Thesis.
 The thesis must be submitted as a single, electronic PDF to the Office of Graduate Studies.
-A permanently bound copy of the thesis must be presented to the department.
-Reproducible copies of all plates must also be deposited in the department.
-Instructions for electronically filing your thesis or dissertation (ETD) and formatting guidelines are available online at http://gradstudies.ucdavis.edu/ current-students/admissions-academic-services/filing-thesis-or-dissertation
+This electronic version of your thesis will be available through ProQuest, but usually requires a fee to make it open access.
+Instructions for electronically filing your thesis or dissertation (ETD) and formatting guidelines are available online at: http://gradstudies.ucdavis. edu/current-students/ admissions-academic-services/filing-thesis-or-dissertation